onecompiler/docs/scala.md

 # Scala Online Compiler

 Write, Run & Share Scala code online using OneCompiler's Scala online compiler for free.
 It's one of the robust, feature-rich online compilers for Scala language, running on the latest version 2.12.6.
 Getting started with the OneCompiler's Scala compiler is simple and pretty fast.
-The editor shows sample boilerplate code when you choose language as `Scala`.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as `Scala` and start coding.
+Happy learning!

 # Read input from STDIN in Scala